arzwa/InfGenetics/doc/paper/response.md

 of scope.
 Griswold presents a brief review in his 2021 paper, and I prefer to refer to his paper instead of paraphrasing his paragraph.
 Specifically, I now
 write:
-"Many empirical studies of mixed-ploidy populations show a pattern where polyploids established in peripheral habitats at the edge of a species’ range (reviewed in Griswold (2021)), and these observations for specific study systems are in accord with large scale biogeographical patterns (Rice et al., 2019)."
+"Many empirical studies of mixed-ploidy populations find that polyploids established in peripheral habitats at the edge of a species’ range (reviewed in Griswold (2021)), and this is in accord with large scale biogeographical patterns (Rice et al., 2019)".

-With regard to adaptation to peripheral habitats: I refer to an important (if somewhat old) review article of Kawecki (2008) and recent theoretical work by Sachdeva et al. I think this gives a good sample of where to look for more references.
+While I think it is out of scope to review in any depth the empirical literature on adaptation and polyploidy, I agree that the paper lacked a clear connection to such work, and in particular I noticed that it lacked a clear motivation for the interest in *polygenic* adaptation.
-When it comes to empirical work on the *genetics of adaptation to peripheral environments in polyploids*, I am quite frankly not aware of relevant studies...
+I have now tried to better motivate the likely polygenic nature of local adaptation and have added a couple of references to recent work on the genetics of adaptation in autopolyploids:
-Reviewing empirical work on adaptation to peripheral habitats in general is somewhat out of scope, as this is a vast field on its own with which I myself am not that well acquainted, and the paper is already at the word limit for Evolution research articles.
+"More often than not, local adaptation is polygenic in nature (Pritchard and Di Rienzo, 2010; Barghi et al., 2020; Bomblies and Peichel, 2022), involving many weakly selected variants across the genome, and adaptation during polyploid establishment is unlikely to be an exception.
+Recent studies on local adaptation in autopolyploids indicate a polygenic basis of adaptation (Bohutinska et al., 2021; Konecna et al., 2021, 2022), however it is not clear how this adaptation relates to their initial establishment."

 >The discussion could relate findings to other theoretical works more.
 For ex- ample, it does not go back and place the results in the context of Oswald and